 This week we celebrate one of my favorite holidays… Succot, the Feast of Tabernacles.
 It is quite remarkable that the Torah readings discuss sacrifices brought to the Temple thousands of years ago.
 And here we are, without a Temple for 2,000 years, and we find ourselves expressing our longings for the Temple by reading the verses that meticulously discuss how the rituals are to be performed.
 Join me as we pray for the time that we will be privileged to celebrate this festival with all the nations of the world.

-This week is the holiday of Succot, the Feast of Tabernacles, and the third Intermediary Day falls on Shabbat, so once again the regular Torah reading is suspended and a special portion for the holiday is read instead.
+This week is the holiday of Succot, the Feast of Tabernacles, so once again the regular Torah reading is suspended and a special portion for the holiday is read instead.
 We read from Exodus, Chapter 33.
 The section discusses G-d’s covenant with Moses and that His presence will dwell with the Jewish people.
-He tells Moses to carve new tablets upon with G-d will engrave the Ten Commandments and up on Mount Sinai G-d reveals His glory.
+He tells Moses to carve new tablets upon which G-d will engrave the Ten Commandments and up on Mount Sinai G-d reveals His glory.

 Following this section, a shorter section is read from Numbers 29.
 These verses describe the sacrifices that were brought in the Temple on each day of Succot.
 As a result, we read the set of verses for each day on the appropriate day of the holiday: for example, we read verses 12 – 16 on the first day, verses 17-19 on the second and so on.